Hijab and burqa controversies in Europe: Belgium

 Several Belgian municipalities have used municipal by-laws on face-covering clothing to ban public wearing of the niqab and burqa.
 The town of Maaseik was the first to implement a ban in October 2004.
 Khadija El Ouazzani, spouse of Belgian-born Khalid Bouloudo, considered by the Belgian authorities as the Belgian coordinator of the terrorist Moroccan Islamic Combatant Group, was fined €75 in April 2005 under the by-law for wearing a burqa.
 In 2006, a local police court upheld the ban and the fine.
 According to mayor Jan Creemers (Flemish Christian Democrats), 5 or 6 women in Maaseik had "caused feelings of insecurity" by wearing a burqa, and he had received complaints about them.
-He personally warned the women to stop.
+He warned the women to stop.
 After that, only El Ouazzani continued to wear the burqa, and the by-law was activated.

 In late 2004, at Creemers request Marino Keulen, Flemish-Liberal interior minister in the Flemish government, created a standard prohibition for burqas, and sent it to all 308 municipalities in Flanders.
 The regulation states that persons on the public street and in public buildings must be identifiable at all times "to protect the social order, which allows a harmonious process of human activities".
 It prohibits covering the forehead, the cheeks, the eyes, the ears, the nose and the chin.
 Carnival, Sinterklaas, and Father Christmas are exempt.
 According to Keulen: